stoklund/portable-simd/portable-simd.md

 # Types

 The types used in this specification can be concrete or abstract.
-Concrete types have a defined representation as a bit pattern, while abstract types are simple a set of allowed values.
+Concrete types have a defined representation as a bit pattern, while abstract types are simply a set of allowed values.

 ## Scalar types